namankr85100/Stripe_subscribe_example_php/README.md

 First install stripe with composter 'composer require stripe/stripe-php"

 In your index.php file add a basic cherckout.
-Where is says 'data-key="pk_test_GET THIS FROM STRIPE"' get your api key from stripe.
+Where is says **pk_test_GET THIS FROM STRIPE** get your api key from stripe.

 ```
 <form action="plan.php" method="POST">